AZZ (NYSE:AZZ) Releases Quarterly Earnings Results, Beats Estimates By $0.16 EPS

-AZZ (NYSE:AZZ – Get Free Report) issued its quarterly earnings results on Wednesday.
-The industrial products company reported $1.46 EPS for the quarter, topping the consensus estimate of $1.30 by $0.16, Briefing.com reports.
+AZZ (NYSE:AZZ – Get Free Report) released its quarterly earnings data on Wednesday.
+The industrial products company reported $1.46 earnings per share for the quarter, topping analysts’ consensus estimates of $1.30 by $0.16, Briefing.com reports.
+The business had revenue of $413.21 million for the quarter, compared to analysts’ expectations of $403.25 million.
 AZZ had a net margin of 6.61% and a return on equity of 15.66%.
-The business had revenue of $413.21 million for the quarter, compared to analysts’ expectations of $403.25 million.
-During the same quarter last year, the company posted $1.14 earnings per share.
-The company’s quarterly revenue was up 5.7% compared to the same quarter last year.
+The company’s revenue for the quarter was up 5.7% compared to the same quarter last year.
+During the same quarter last year, the company earned $1.14 EPS.
 AZZ updated its FY25 guidance to $4.50-5.00 EPS and its FY 2025 guidance to 4.500-5.000 EPS.

 AZZ Dividend Announcement

 The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, July 31st.
-Investors of record on Wednesday, July 10th will be paid a dividend of $0.17 per share.
-The ex-dividend date is Wednesday, July 10th.
+Stockholders of record on Wednesday, July 10th will be given a dividend of $0.17 per share.
+The ex-dividend date of this dividend is Wednesday, July 10th.
 This represents a $0.68 dividend on an annualized basis and a dividend yield of 0.84%.
-AZZ’s dividend payout ratio is presently 19.83%.
+AZZ’s dividend payout ratio (DPR) is presently 19.83%.

 AZZ Company Profile